 Mastectomies are life-saving surgeries designed to remove breast cancer.
 While effective, these surgeries often leave women feeling incomplete.
 Houston plastic surgeon Dr. Leo Lapuerta is a breast reconstruction specialist who works with cancer patients in the greater Houston, Pearland, and Katy, Texas, areas to help them regain their self-confidence following a mastectomy.

 His goal is to surgically rebuild the breasts to restore their original appearance by creating a natural shape and contour, while at the same time ensuring they are symmetrical.
 Dr. Lapuerta will work with the cancer surgeon toward a mutual goal to achieve the best surgical outcome.

 When a breast cancer patient undergoes a mastectomy, a surgeon will remove the woman’s entire breast tissue to eradicate cancer or prevent its further spread.
-This can involve removal of one or both breasts, depending on the treatment plan.
+This can involve the removal of one or both breasts, depending on the treatment plan.

 Breast reconstruction surgery after a mastectomy is a procedure that involves rebuilding and reshaping the breasts.
-Surgeons can provide a patient with the option to reconstruct their breasts with implants or with tissue from other parts of her body.
+Surgeons can provide a patient with the option to reconstruct their breasts with implants or with tissue from other parts of their body.

 To understand your options and determine if breast reconstruction surgery after a mastectomy is right for you, schedule a consultation with Dr. Lapuerta.

 There are several steps and considerations patients should plan for when exploring breast reconstruction surgery.

 To start, patients should come to their first consultation regarding breast reconstruction after cancer prepared to discuss where they are in the treatment process and which cancer surgeon provided treatment.
 Our office will require patients to provide any necessary pathology reports.